Leaving a mark on the world when you and your loved ones transition on

 Residual Bequests allow you to designate the remaining residue of your estate as a gift to Humanity & Inclusion, after the payment of all expenses and specific bequests to other beneficiaries have been made.

 I give, devise and bequeath to Humanity & Inclusion, located in Silver Spring, Maryland, all [or state a percentage] of the rest and residue of my estate to be used for its general purposes [or for a particular

 program or purpose].

-We have partnered with FreeWill to make it easier than ever to create your legal will and legacy gift online.
+It’s easy – visit www.freewill.com to learn more, create an account, and secure your assets for generations to come.
 You can support Humanity & Inclusion’s mission for years to come in less than 20 minutes, entirely for free!
 Get started today.

 Already have a legacy and an up-to-date will?
 The only thing left to do is fill out this online form to inform us of your gift.
 We would love to thank you!

 A qualified charitable distribution (QCD) is for donors aged 70 1/2 and older to decrease their taxable income by donating directly from their IRA.
-You can avoid taxes on gifts up to $100,000 and it may satisfy your required minimum distribution for the year.
+You can contribute up to $100,000 a year, and it may satisfy your required minimum distribution.

 How it works:

 - Contact your IRA plan administrator to make a gift from your IRA to Humanity & Inclusion